et2536/EhsanTabatabaie.github.io/README.md

 # Hammer Design & Analysis Project

 ## 1. Project Overview
-This folder contains the CAD design and Finite Element Analysis (FEA) for a [Insert Hammer Type, e.g., Claw Hammer].
-The goal was to [Insert Goal, e.g., minimize weight while maintaining structural integrity].
+This file contains the CAD design and Finite Element Analysis (FEA) for a Claw Hammer.
+The goal was to real size hammer with proper material assignment that creat a proper center of mass for the hammer while maintaining structural integrity.

 ## 2. Design Visuals
 Below are the screenshots of the 3D model and the simulation results.